reinto1234/H_Bridge_PCB/README.md

 ### Inverter implementation

-The Iverter is implemented in `PWM.cpp`.
+The Inverter is implemented in `PWM.cpp`.

 The `HBridgeInverter` class handles the control of an H-Bridge inverter using the ESP32.
 Below is a breakdown of its main functionalities: